getsentry/sentry-docs/src/collections/_documentation/platforms/python/default-integrations.md

 This integrates with the interpreter's `atexit` system to automatically flush events from the background queue on interpreter shutdown.
 Typically, one does not need to disable this.
-Even if the functionality is not wanted, it can also be disabled by setting the `shutdown_timeout` to `0` in the options to `init()`.
+Even if the functionality is not wanted, you can also disable it by setting the `shutdown_timeout` to `0` in the options to
+`init()`.

 ## Excepthook